 Resources for Talking to Kids About Race and Racism As Black History Month comes to a close, I thought I would share some resources for talking to kids about racism, in terms of both the historical context of our country and the present-day issues of prejudice.

 I am a firm believer that we should be talking to our kids about racial differences from a very young age.
 At a certain age, all kids are prone to leaving others out based on external factors.
+This can be gender, race, disability, etc. I think kids need help to overcome this natural tendency to seek out "sameness. " I also think they need intentionality, especially when living in non-diverse areas.
+I don't know that there is a universal timeline that fits every child, because maturity levels vary.
+Close Amazon The Colors Of Us By Karen Katz The Skin You Live In, Written by Michael Tyler and Illustrated by David Lee Csicsko A Rainbow of Friends by P.K.
 Teaching about Race and Rights.
 Last month, 10th grade English teacher Arianna Talebian came up with the names of more than 80 people who died at the hands of police over the past 20 years.

 She wrote the facts of their cases on index cards, which she and her co-teacher passed around to their students at Williamsburg Prep.
 The students’ discussion became so impassioned, she said the cards disappeared.
 “They had memorized, they knew the name, they knew the age, what state it was in and what happened in the aftermath that came from it,” she recalled.
 “They were angry, they were frustrated, they were asking where was the protest for this person?
 Where was the protest for that person?”
 Discussing Racial Violence in the U.S.: Resources for discussing current events. #Charleston, #Ferguson, #Blacklivesmatter.